jameslrivera/personal-soc-lab/README.md

 # Personal SOC Lab

 I created this project to learn about and get hands on expierence with SIEM systems and their tools.
 This project was built from the ideas of industry standard SOC(Security Operations Center) labs, and modified to include some tools that I was interested in learning about.
 This project is made up of a MacOS machine (hosts Elastic Search, Kibana, and Fleet Server), a Windows 11 machine (the monitored endpoint device), and a Kali Linux machine (simulated threat actor).
-The lab is equipt with agents to monitor, alert, and respond to events and threat on the endpoint device using the following: **Windows Log Events**, **System metrics**, **Network Packet Capture**, and **Elastic Defend**.
+The lab is equipt with agents to monitor, alert, and respond to events and threat on the endpoint device using the following: **Windows Log Events**, **System metrics**, **Network Packet Capture**, and **Elastic Defend**(Endpoint Detection and Response).

 This project was inspired by Evermight's Elastic Stack project: `https://github.com/evermight/elastic-stack-docker-part-two`